 Granite, bronze, 915 x 740 x 800 centimetres (approximately)

-The Essex County War Memorial Cenotaph was erected as a fitting tribute to those men of Essex County who laid down their lives in the Great War of 1914-1918.
-It was constructed of Canadian Pink Granite based on a design of George F. Masson, a local architect.
-Rising to a height of 20 feet, the central shaft bears on its eastern face an incised panel forming a cross, which frames a gilded sword decoration, symbolizing the supreme sacrifice and its reward.
+The Essex County War Memorial Cenotaph was erected as a fitting tribute to those men of Essex County who laid down their lives in the Great War of 1914 to 1918.
+It was constructed of Canadian Pink Granite based on a design of George Y. Masson, a local architect.
+Rising to a height just over six metres, the central shaft bears on its eastern face an incised panel forming a cross which frames a gilded sword decoration, symbolizing the supreme sacrifice and its reward.

 On the front faces of the ramp are narrow panels of carved maple leaf sprays, symbolic of Canada.
-The cenotaph was unveiled on Armistice Day, November 11, 1924, by Major-General later Lieutenant General Sir Archibald Cameron MacDonell (1864-1941), a Windsor native and one of the highest ranking and most decorated Canadian soldiers of World War I. The cost of the monument was approximately $25,000, the nucleus of $5000 raised by the Ladies Auxiliary of the G.W.V.A. with the assistance of various local organizations, including donations from private individuals.
-The cenotaph was originally located at the intersection of Giles and Ouellette facing Ouellette.
-The 106-ton structure was dismantled in 1965, stone by stone, some weighing 4300 pounds and reassembled at its present City Hall location like a huge jig-saw puzzle.
-It was rededicated on November 11, 1965 by the Royal Canadian Legion.
-Tribute references to World War II 1939-1945 and the Korean War 1950-1953 have been appropriately added to the original design.
+The cenotaph was unveiled on Armistice Day, November 11, 1924, by Major-General later Lieutenant General Sir Archibald Cameron MacDonell (1864 to 1941), a Windsor native and one of the highest ranking and most decorated Canadian soldiers of World War I. The cost of the monument was approximately $25,000, the nucleus of $5,000 being raised by the Ladies Auxiliary of the G.W.V.A. with the assistance of various local organizations as well as donations from private individuals.
+The cenotaph was originally located at the intersection of Giles and Ouellette, facing Ouellette.
+The 106-ton structure was dismantled in 1965, stone by stone, some weighing 4,300 pounds, and reassembled at its present City Hall Square location like a huge jig-saw puzzle.
+It was rededicated on November 11, 1965, by the Royal Canadian Legion.
+Tribute references to World War II, 1939 to 1945, and the Korean War, 1950 to 1953, have been appropriately added to the original design.